Hayley96/lm-lab-csharp-book-manager-api/README.md

 * BookManagerApi.Tests
 	* Contains the tests for the application

+### Application Components
+The application contains two models with the following properties:

+* Book
+	* ID
+	* Title
+	* Description
+	* Author
+	* Genre

+* Author
+	* ID
+	* Name

+The application has 3 environment profiles:

+- Testing: - configured to use In-Memory database
+- Development: - configured to use MySQL database
+- Production: - configured to use MS SQL Server database

+The connection strings for both MySQL and MS SQL Server are currently defined in Environment variables:

+- MySQL: env variable name = CUSTOMCONNSTR_MyContextDb

+- MS SQL Server: env variable name = CUSTOMCONNSTR_MyContextDbSQLServer

+### Application Features
 The API features are:
 * Get All Books - retrieves a list of all books
 * Get a Book by ID - retrieve a single book via the book id
 * Add a Book - add a book
 * Update a Book - modify an existing book via the book id
 * Delete a Book - delete a book via the book id
+* Get All Authors - return a list of authors
+* Get Author by ID - return a single author via the author id
+* Add author - add a author

 ### Pre-Requisites
 - C# / .NET 6